ParCFD/ParCFD.github.io/_posts/2024-10-11-next-parcfd.md

 series: blog_series
 ---

-The next ParCFD 2025 will be held in Mexico.
+The next ParCFD conference will be held in Merida, Yucatan, Mexico on November 25-27 2025.
 More details can be found [here](/upcoming_conference/).